 ‘Do to others as you would have them do to you’ Luke 6:31

-So what have I changed?
-I’m saying “No” more!
-I’ve made myself a timetable and segmented my diary so I feel like I’m running my diary not anyone or anything else!
-Making sure that I finish my appointments on time, because its easy for me to assume that a client maybe happy for me to run over, when actually they may have to chase of somewhere!
+- I make sure that I finish my appointments on time, because it’s easy for me to assume that a client maybe happy for me to run over, when actually they may have to run off somewhere.

 Do you ever think about the ripple effect a lack of boundaries can have on the things and people that are important to you?
-Sometimes they may feel its negative for them, because it could involve you saying ‘No’ them but long term it will be positive because it will give you more time and energy to connect with them in a more relaxed way.
+Sometimes they may feel it’s negative for them, because it could involve you saying ‘no’ to them but, in the long term, it will be positive because it will give you more time and energy to connect with them in a more relaxed way.

 How does your lack of boundaries affect your life?